 It doesn’t even appear that she needs much of an effort to do either.

-Keep the Dust Bath Ready and Waiting Just in Case Your Chinchilla Runs Away
+Keep the Dust Bath and Treats Ready and Waiting Just in Case Your Chinchilla Runs Away

 Lastly, always have your chinchilla dust bath handy.